St. Michael's Preparatory School (Silverado, California): History

 Fr.
 Hubert Szanto joined Fr.
 Parker to open St. Michael's Junior Seminary and Novitiate in September 1961.
 St. Michael's opened this Junior Seminary in 1962, which would evolve into the present-day Preparatory School.

 Rapid changes in American society and in the Roman Catholic Church prompted Fr.
 Parker to petition Cardinal McIntyre to allow the school to introduce a parallel college preparatory program for lay students.

 When the 1970s began, St. Michael's was flourishing more as a high school than as a seminary.
 As the number of those interested in the priesthood at the high school level continued to dwindle, the parallel programs gradually merged into one.

-Back in the United States, educational programs similar to St. Michael's were closing.
+Over time, educational programs similar to St. Michael's were closing.
 By 1995, St. Michael's Prep became the only institution where Catholic, secondary education was available in the entire Western United States for those seeking to study in an all-boys, residential environment.

+In 1998, due to heavy rains, part of the grounds collapsed, leading the community to begin planning to relocate both the abbey and the school.
+Those plans resulted in buying a local ranch in 2012.
+Fundraising for the construction of the new abbey completed in 2018, and construction was expected to take 2 years.
+The school closed in June 2020 as part of the move, and the new abbey was dedicated in May 2021.
+The Archangel Institute, a part-time study course at St. Michael's, provides faith formation education for high school boys until a new school is built.

 The former property of the school was listed for sale at $18.5 million dollars in 2020.